 Why Cash Burn Matters

-Now, let’s explore why understanding and managing cash burn is crucial for Women’s Health and Wellness/FemTech startup founders:
+Now, let’s explore why understanding and managing cash burn is crucial for Women’s Health and Wellness startup founders:

-Okay, I definitely get why Cash Burn matters now, but how do I control it?
+Cash Burn matters, but how do you control it?

-• Carry Out an Expense Survey: Regularly analyze your operating expenses or cash outflows.
+- Carry Out an Expense Survey: Regularly analyze your operating expenses or cash outflows.
 Identify areas where you’re overspending or where cost-saving opportunities exist.
 The easiest way to do this is to analyze your cash spend every month when reconciling your bank account.
 Keep track of what you spend cash on monthly and reevaluate if the outflows bring the expected return to your company.
 As they get started, many companies will complete this analysis on a daily or weekly basis instead of waiting until the end of the month.
+You can work directly with your accountant or bookkeeper to create a strategy and plan that works best for this.
+If you have any questions, contact our Women’s Health & Wellness Team.

-• Evaluate SaaS Tools and Recurring Expenses: Review all software subscriptions and recurring costs.
-Are there duplicate tools across teams/founders?
+- Evaluate SaaS Tools and Recurring Expenses: Review all software subscriptions and recurring costs.
+Are there duplicate tools across teams or founders?
 If possible, consolidate.
 Focus on essential tools that genuinely enhance productivity and contribute to your bottom line or brand growth.

-To be successful at an early stage, you must be highly focused on what drives growth and profitability for your company.
+To be successful at an early stage, you as the founder, must be highly focused on what drives growth and profitability for your company.

 Remember, managing cash burn isn’t just about cutting costs—it’s about optimizing resources strategically.
 Seek professional advice from industry experts and advisors like Withum, if needed, and keep a sharp eye on your runway.
 By mastering cash burn, you’ll be better suited to navigate the startup journey and be more able to focus on your company’s mission.